 The Council ensures that its key priorities determine the allocation of resources to deliver its agreed activities.
 A robust corporate business planning programme is used to identify projects against agreed criteria, including the Council's policies, its priorities, the outcome of public consultations, demonstration of continuous improvements, and responding to legislative change.
-The Council has instigated a Project Management Board in January 2018, who reviews the progress of all major projects.
-The Board consists of the Chief Executive, the Director of Finance and Transformation and the Head of Customer Services and Transformation.
-The board meets monthly, and from 2018/19, will report to the Performance, Finance and Development Committee on a quarterly basis.
+The Council has a Project Management Board, who reviews the progress of all major projects.
+The Board consists of, in 2018-19, the Chief Executive, the Director of Finance and Resources and the Head of Customer Services and Transformation.
+The board meets monthly, and reports to the Performance, Finance and Development Committee on a quarterly basis.

-Achievement of the Council's priorities has been monitored throughout financial year 2017/18 by the Council's Senior Management Team and reports to the relevant committees.
+Achievement of the Council's priorities has been monitored throughout the financial year 2018/19 by the Council's Senior Management Team (Senior Leadership Team in 2019 onwards) and reports to the relevant committees.
 The monitoring of delivery against agreed priorities ensures the Council's capacity to deliver projects within agreed costs, time and resources.

-As part of the budget setting process in 2017/18, this was aligned to the setting of service delivery plans and Key Performance Indicators, all in which were linked to the Corporate Strategy.
+As part of the budget setting process in 2018/19, this was aligned to the setting of service delivery plans and Key Performance Indicators, all in which were linked to the Corporate Strategy.
 By linking Budgets, Service planning and Performance, the council can ensure that it is working effectively towards the strategic objectives.